We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Prescription glasses are available at many online and traditional retailers, but not all retailers operate in the same way.

 To purchase prescription glasses online, a person needs a current prescription from a licensed eye doctor.
-In some cases, this is the only information necessary to place an order.
+This is the only information necessary to place an order in some cases.

-If a person wants to change their glasses but does not need to change their prescription, some companies, such as Liingo Eyewear, can read a person’s current pair of glasses to determine their prescription.
+If a person wishes to change their glasses but does not need to change their prescription, some companies, such as Liingo Eyewear, can read an individual’s current pair of glasses with an app to determine their prescription.

-However, in most cases, individuals will need a copy of their current prescription, or they should ask their optometrist to provide a copy.
-Many companies will allow a person to purchase their glasses first and send in a copy of their prescription later.
+However, in most cases, people will need a copy of their current prescription, or they should ask their optometrist to provide one.
+Many companies will allow a person to purchase their glasses first and send a copy of their prescription later.

-Online retailers often have a large selection of frames and lenses.
-Frames come in several different styles and color options and offer lens choices that include:
+Online retailers often feature a large selection of frames and lenses.
+These frames come in several different styles and color options, with lens choices that include: